 general welfare; and

-(3) The amount of improvement(s), or the amount of all bonds
+(3) The character and extent of improvement(s), or the amount of all Security

 for the improvement(s) it may require as prerequisite to the approval of the Subdivision Plat.

 The action of the Planning Board plus any conditions attached thereto shall be noted on two (2) copies of the Preliminary Plat.
 One copy shall be returned to the subdivider, one retained by the Planning Board.